jhower786/imathas_web_guide/index.md

 <img max-width="50%" src="./img/Running Guide Item 5 Session pic.png" alt="sample picture" style="margin-left: auto; margin-right: auto; display: block">

   6)	Announce to your students that they should now log into Canvas and access the Live Poll.
-If they do so before you click "Make Placement", then they will need to click on the Live poll link again in Canvas. <br>
+If they do so before you click "Make Placement", then they will need to click on the Live Poll link again in Canvas. <br>

   7)	Assuming that the assessment is ready to go, click on "Preview Assessment". <br>